Camptocormia: History and society

 When the disorder was first clinically studied around the time of First World War, it was believed to be a psychogenic conversion disorder that resulted from the severe trauma of war.
 Souques and others treated patients with psychological therapy and early versions of electrotherapy.
 Samuel A. Sandler used a similar approach to treat soldiers during the Second World War.
 The view of BSS as a conversion disorder led to a lack of awareness about the conditions and few diagnoses by physicians.

 As time progressed and advances were made in knowledge of neuroscience and physiology, biological mechanisms behind the irregular bending were identified.
 The current medically preferred term for the condition is bent spine syndrome, because of the psychological origin associated with camptocormia.

 Camptocormia in the elderly

 BSS is not limited to the elderly but has an average age of onset of 66 years and is more common amongst men.
-This late age of onset is largely due to the increased preponderance of the conditions causing the symptom in older individuals – such as muscular weakness and neurological disorders like Parkinson's disease.
-While BSS does not have any negative stigma in and of itself, those affected by it may be perceived differently due to the condition.
-For example, an elderly individual with the condition may be viewed as very physically weak, because of the severe bending of the back caused by the condition.

 Symptoms

 The primary symptom of camptocormia is abnormal forward bending of the torso.
 This bending becomes worse while walking but does not appear when the affected individual is lying down in a horizontal position.
 This alleviation of the condition indicates that it is a manifestation of another disease or ailment and is not due to a spine that is actually bent.
 This is somewhat ironic, since the medically accepted name for the condition is bent spine syndrome.

 In an affected individual, the abnormal bending consists of an anterior flexion greater than 45 degrees.
 Because of this bending and the physical limitations caused by the conditions associated with the disease, it is usually impossible for an affected person to achieve a fully erect position.
 In addition, patients with camptocormia often experience low back pain as a result of the condition.
 BSS often appears in individuals with Parkinson's disease, muscular dystrophies, endocrine disorders, inflammatory conditions (myositis), or mitochondrial myopathies.
 As previously mentioned, the disease is more common in older individuals.